 Category 10C: Assessment/Evaluation for all Assessment/evaluation of information literacy includes program performance and student outcomes and:

-New or

-Under Di In Ongoing Program

-No scussion Planning Activity Strength

-•Includes periodic review of assessment/evaluation methods. ✓ $\checkmark$
+No In Planning Ongoing Activity Program Strength Includes periodic review of assessment/evaluation methods.

 Optional Questions

 What activities at your library (or college) have really advanced your information literacy program so far?